 Lucia dos Santos when she was very young.

-We have seen dramatic changes in the Catholic Church that has diminished it since the 1960s.
+We have seen dramatic changes in the Catholic Church that has diminished it since the 1960s not from the 1950s.

 He stormed to the front when he made two predictions before March 2004-—one did not involve the Church but was about a tornado that would appear where it ought not to be.
 That tornado spun its ugly winds below the equator.
 No tornado had ever dared venture below the equator, at least not in living memory, which hit at Brazil.
 But, he had warned people that it was coming.